Siege of Moscow (1618): Siege

-According to the military register books, the Moscow garrison numbered only about 11.500 people.
-Of these, about 5.500 people were a militia gathered throughout Moscow, about a half of them armed with firearms.
-Even less reliable defenders were the Cossacks (about 1.450 horse and 1.150 foot).
+According to the military register books, the Moscow garrison numbered only about 11,500 people.
+Of these, about 5,500 people were a militia gathered throughout Moscow, about a half of them armed with firearms.
+Even less reliable defenders were the Cossacks (about 1,450 horse and 1,150 foot).
 In addition to low fighting spirit, there was a threat of direct betrayal.
-As the most reliable defense of Moscow were service people (about 450 Moscow nobles and up to 900 provincial gentry and boyar children) and Streltsy of four Moscow orders (up to 1.500 men).
-In addition to them, the garrison included about 300 German mercenaries and 450 Tatars.
+As the most reliable defense of Moscow were service people (about 450 Moscow nobles and up to 900 provincial gentry and boyar children) and streltsy of four Moscow orders (up to 1,500 men).
+In addition to them, the garrison included about 300 foreign mercenaries (including Irish and Scottisch mercenaries from Jacob Shaw's Regiment) and 450 Tatars.

-During the night of October 10, invaders made a general assault.
+During the night of October 10, a general assault was carried out.
 The main Polish-Lithuanian forces attacked the Arbat gate (2,700 men) and Tver gate (2,300 men).
 The gate attack scheme was identical: infantry fire was to cause the defenders to leave the walls, while the engineers destroy the gates with petards.
 Despite the huge numerical superiority of the Cossacks, they had an auxiliary role.
 Hussar banners, in contrast to the events of 1612, Chodkiewicz left in reserve.

 Shortly before the storm began, two French engineers ran over to the Russian side, delivering Polish plans to the defenders.
 As might be expected, the assault forces immediately encountered prepared and stubborn resistance.
 The attack of the Tver Gate was stopped immediately: the fire of Russian infantry from the walls of the White City scattered the enemy ranks.
 The walls of the fortress were too high for assault ladders.
 A huge mass of Cossacks did not dare to engage in battle.
 At the Arbat Gate, Poles breached the wooden fortifications and pressed into the city.
-They were stopped by a detachment of German mercenaries.
+They were stopped by a detachment of foreign mercenaries.
 Around them rallied the other soldiers, and in the evening the Poles were pushed out of the fortification.

 Aftermath

 The failure of the assault meant the collapse of the hopes of the Polish–Lithuanian Commonwealth government to occupy the Russian throne with a Polish protege.
 Nevertheless, the position of the Russian government was extremely difficult.
-Polish-Lithuanian troops and Zaporozhian Cossacks kept dozens of towns and fortresses and continued to threaten the capital and major centers (Yaroslavl and Kaluga).
+Commonwealth troops kept dozens of towns and fortresses and continued to threaten the capital and major centers (Yaroslavl and Kaluga).
 The Battle of Mozhaysk demonstrated that the Russian army could not reverse the course of the war in their favor.
 This forced the Russian government to accept the difficult conditions of the Truce of Deulino.